algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

   - [Glossary](#glossary)

-### What is HARFANG 3D?
+### What is Harfang 3D?

-HARFANG 3D is a 3D engine written in C++ that is cross platform and open source.
+Harfang 3D is a 3D engine written in C++ that is cross platform and open source.
 It is mainly used to develop industrial applications like simulation, data visualization, and Augmented Reality.

 The approach of the engine is based on openness and flexibility.
 It was created to fit the requirements of the industrial applications which consist in:
 - No dynamic memory allocation (everything is pre-allocated)